Home / Series / CinemaStix / Aired Order /

 The first Indiana Jones movie, Raiders of the Lost Ark, isn't just a great movie.
 It's a brilliantly directed one.
 Steven Spielberg's skill at blocking and stages scenes is second to none.
 Today we'll take a look at some of the ways Spielberg implements blocking and staging using the same method that director Steven Soderbergh uses to analyze films: making the movie black and white, and taking away all of its score and dialogue... allowing us to focus only on the film's visual storytelling.

-• S2023E16 The first Mission Impossible had no business looking this good
+• S2023E16 Shooting Mission Impossible: the movie had no business looking this good

 • July 8, 2023